Rescuers hampered by damaged roads, more rain in Indonesia - WTMJ

 Photos released by the agency showed rescuers taking residents to shelters.

-The bodies of three people were recovered after being swept away by floods in Oyang Barang village, where 40 houses were also destroyed, Ola said.
+The bodies of 13 people were recovered after being swept away by floods in Alor district, where dozens houses were destroyed, Soi said.
 Hundreds of people fled their submerged homes, some of which were swept away by the floodwaters.

-In another village, Waiburak, three people were killed and seven missing after overnight rains caused rivers to burst their banks, sending muddy water into large areas of East Flores district, Ola said.
-Four injured people were being treated at a local health clinic.
+In another district, Ende, two people were killed after overnight rains caused rivers to burst their banks, sending muddy water into large areas of East Flores district, Soi said.

 The rains also caused solidified lava to tumble down the slopes of Ili Lewotolok volcano and hit several villages.
-That disaster on Lembata island killed at least 14, while at least 42 others were still buried under tons of the solid lava, said Lembata district chief Eliaser Yentji Sunur.
+That disaster on Lembata island killed at least 67 people buried under tons of solid lava, Lembata district chief Eliaser Yentji Sunur said at the same news conference.
 The lava was left after the volcano erupted in November.

 He said more than 950 houses were damaged, including dozens that were flattened or swept away by floods and mud, forcing 2,655 people to flee to government shelters.